-Developers can use a remote computer develop and debug SharePoint Web Parts also.
+Let's go again.
+Developers can use a remote computer to develop and debug SharePoint Web Parts also.
 We have a server (remote machine) and a client machine.
 I assume your Web part project is open in Visual Studio.Net on the client machine and waiting for us to play around.

-1. Ensure that remote server has been installed with remote debugging services configured correctly.
-Verify that you have given shared access to the virtual directory containing the SharePoint application (LocalDrive: InetPubwwwroot whatever) with read write permissions.
+1. Ensure that the remote server has been installed with remote debugging services configured correctly.
+Verify that you have given shared access to the virtual directory containing the SharePoint application (LocalDrive: InetPubwwwroot whatever) with read-write permissions.

 3. Make sure that the SharePoint Web Part is included in the SafeControls list on the remote server also.